gillius/jalleg/README.md

 The binding is a straight port of the Allegro library.
 Use the [official Allegro documentation](http://liballeg.org/a5docs/5.2.0/).

+I have started a small tutorial on using [jalleg for new Java developers](https://github.com/gillius/jalleg/wiki/Allegro-for-new-Java-developers), initially aimed at those who have prior programming experience (such as those using Allegro in C).

 Another good place to go for help is the [Allegro.cc](https://www.allegro.cc/) community, one of the most supportive communities I've ever seen on the Internet and a great help and inspiration to my own learning when I started many years ago.